-Neuromuscular junction diseases, particularly myasthenia gravis, are high yield for neurology examinations because they command a deep understanding of pathology, diagnostic testing, and therapeutics.
+Neuromuscular junction diseases, particularly myasthenia gravis, are high-yield for neurology examinations because they command a deep understanding of pathology, diagnostic testing, and therapeutics.
 Test your knowledge with questions after completing this chapter packed with high-yield facts.

 Author: Brian Hanrahan MD